faisaltheparttimecoder/tanzu-certificate-exporter/Install.md

 +           - targets:
 +             - "<redacted>"

 in case you find many variables being modified cancel the deployment during confirmation and ensure you have included all the bosh operator when you deployed this release the last time or continue if you are comfortable

 # If deployment had successfully completed, the connect to prometheus GUI and see if you can find in metrics from
 "vmware_tanzu_cert_exporter_cert_expires_in_seconds"
 ```

-#### Using your own prometheus
+### Option 2: Bring Your Own Prometheus

 If you are managing your own prometheus in-house, then follow the below steps